 How does this medication work?
 What will it do for me?

-This combination product contains two medications: clindamycin and tretinoin.
+This combination product contains 2 medications: clindamycin and tretinoin.
 Clindamycin belongs to the family of medications known as antibiotics.
 It works by killing bacteria that cause acne.
 Tretinoin belongs to the family of medications known as retinoids.
 It works to treat acne by exfoliating the skin's outer layer, which helps to reduce the formation of blackheads, whiteheads, and other acne lesions.

 This combination product is used by adults and adolescents 12 years of age and older, to treat the papules, blackheads, and whiteheads that are characteristics of acne.
 It works by killing bacteria that cause acne and by peeling off skin cells.
 It may take several weeks to months for your acne to improve.